-just rolled out its VSPEX Proven Infrastructure, a flexible reference architecture that combines its storage and backup
+just rolled out its VSPEX Proven Infrastructure, a flexible reference architecture that combines its storage

-products with virtualization
+and backup products with virtualization

-server and network technology from its partners.
+technology from its partners.
 Citrix, Cisco

 , Brocade, Intel